Skip to main content

 Enactment date: Law number:

-Title: Resolution calling on the New York State Legislature to pass, and the New York State Governor to sign, S.3304/A.4637, which would establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes by means of bicycle lane photo devices.
+Title: Resolution calling on the New York State Legislature to pass, and the New York State Governor to sign, S.5008A/A.803A, which would establish a bicycle lane safety program in the city of New York to enforce certain restrictions on the use of bicycle lanes and protected bicycle lanes by means of bicycle lane photo devices.

 Sponsors: Erik D. Bottcher, Shahana K. Hanif, Lincoln Restler